weirane/dotfiles/README.md

 # dotfiles

-My configs for vim, zsh, i3, polybar etc.
+My configs for vim, zsh, i3, polybar etc on Linux.

+For macOS dotfiles, see the `macos` branch.

 ## TL;DR for desktop setup on Arch Linux